sphjlin/sphjlin.github.io/README.md

 # Sophia Lin - Personal Portfolio Website

-This is my personal portfolio website！✨
+This is my personal portfolio website! ✨
 (Created as the final SI 539 - WN2025 project at the University of Michigan)

 ## Overview
 The site is fully hand-coded using: